glggriffin/gabrielgriffin.github.io/_pages/research.md

 <div class="with-particles" markdown="1">

 My research sits at the intersection of optimization, decision-making, and networked systems.
-I'm especially interested in projects where mathematical models can help people make better decisions under uncertainty, whether that means improving infrastructure resilience or supporting public planning.
+I'm especially interested in projects where mathematical models can help people make better decisions under uncertainty in systems that communities rely on for their well being or are publically funded.

 <div class="research-projects">
   <section class="research-project">
     <div class="research-project__body">
       <p class="research-project__eyebrow">Current research idea</p>
-      <h2>Airline Network Resiliency and Disruption Response</h2>
+      <h2>Airline Network Dynamic Recovery</h2>
       <p class="research-project__meta">NetSys Research Lab - University of Oklahoma</p>

       <p>I am interested in how airline networks respond to disruption and how network structure shapes resilience.
-This work asks how large transportation systems absorb shocks, where they are most vulnerable, and what kinds of models help explain those patterns.</p>
+This work asks how large transportation systems absorb disruptions, where they are most vulnerable, and what kinds of models help explain those patterns.</p>

       <p>My current research uses Dynamic Mode Decomposition and network-based analysis to study how system behavior evolves over time.
-More broadly, I see this area as a way to connect optimization and network science to questions about infrastructure reliability and planning under uncertainty.</p>
+More broadly, I see this area as a way to connect optimization and network science to questions about infrastructure reliability and planning under uncertainty.
+All models rely on quality data, and this project helps provide better parameter knowledge on large scale public infrastructure.</p>

       <p><strong>Why it matters:</strong> transportation networks are public-facing systems, and better models of resilience can support stronger planning decisions when disruptions are unavoidable.</p>
     </div>